zx80/flask-simple-auth/DOCUMENTATION.md

 - add a `pyproject.toml`?
 - simpler and more meaningful example in `README.md`
 - rework documentation (again)
-- add some headers under debug? runtime?
+- check for directive types (dynamically)?